Juliet Burke: Character biography

-As a child, Juliet Carlson was devastated to learn her parents (Michael Trisler and Amy Stewart) were getting a divorce; her mother explained that although they loved each other, they were not meant to be together.
-Juliet grew up to become a fertility doctor living in Miami, Florida, with her sister Rachel Carlson (Robin Weigert).
-Under her married name of Juliet Burke, she worked for her ex-husband Edmund Burke (Željko Ivanek) as a researcher at Miami Central University.
-She performed unauthorised experiments attempting to restore Rachel's fertility, as her reproductive system had been ravaged by chemotherapy and rendered sterile.
-Juliet even managed to impregnate a male mouse during a test trial, though it did not carry to term.
+As a child, Juliet Carlson is devastated to learn her parents (Michael Trisler and Amy Stewart) are getting a divorce; her mother explains that although they love each other, they are not meant to be together.
+Juliet grows up to become a fertility doctor living in Miami, Florida, with her sister Rachel Carlson (Robin Weigert).
+Under her married name of Juliet Burke, she works for her ex-husband Edmund Burke (Željko Ivanek) as a researcher at Miami Central University.
+She performs unauthorised experiments attempting to restore Rachel's fertility, as her reproductive system has been ravaged by chemotherapy and rendered sterile.
+Juliet even manages to impregnate a male mouse during a test trial, though it does not carry to term.

 In 2001, Juliet is approached by Richard Alpert (Néstor Carbonell) of Mittelos Bioscience who offers her a job in Portland, Oregon.
 Stating that Edmund would never allow her to leave the university, Juliet sarcastically jokes she would only be able to accept the offer "if he were hit by a bus".
 Juliet learns from Rachel that her experiments worked as she is finally pregnant.
-As she informs Edmund that she does not want the news published to maintain Rachel's privacy, he is hit and killed by a bus, leaving Juliet shell-shocked.
-Richard and Ethan Rom (William Mapother) show up at the morgue to offer her another chance to accept the job to which she agrees, believing it would only last six months somewhere "not quite in Portland."
+As she informs Edmund that she does not want the news published to maintain Rachel's privacy, he is hit and killed by a bus.
+Richard and Ethan Rom (William Mapother) show up at the morgue to offer Juliet another chance to accept the job to which she agrees, believing it would only last six months somewhere "not quite in Portland."
 Soon after, Rachel's cancer goes into remission.
 As Juliet prepares for departure, Richard asks her to drink orange juice mixed with tranquilizer, stating it would be best if she is asleep for the journey.
 She expresses her reservations but Richard assures her that her miraculous impregnation of Rachel against all odds is just the start of what she can accomplish and promises she will see things beyond her comprehension.
 Tempted by her curiosity, Juliet drinks the juice and promptly falls unconscious.